I had never cooked (or even heard of!) this vegetable so I searched for a recipe and found this one which tasted as good as it sounded:

 Original recipe: Penne with Senposai and Feta

-There was no photograph so I followed the recipe as written.
+There was no photograph showing the greens-to-pasta ratio so I followed the recipe as written.
 I made a triple recipe and used 1 large onion.
 The next time I make it, I'll double the amount of senposai because I prefer a higher greens-to-pasta ratio.

 Pasta with Senposai, Feta, and Olives